 (Note: to read a recent Richmond magazine feature on geriatric care, “A Fragmented System,” and accompanying articles, click here.)

 Everything offered at the Modern Aging event is completely free to those attending; flu shots, health screenings, on-site respite care, diabetic meter testing, and advanced medical directive consultation and development will be conducted by medical experts from the VCU Department of Gerontology and Section of Geriatric Medicine, as well as representatives from HCA Virginia Health System.
+Special event programs will run throughout the day as well, including Courageous Conversations, Weathering Work, Financial Footings, Dealing with Dementia and Essential Eating, all of which advise caregivers on the best way to deal with the complicated issues that accompany aging.

 A two-part food demonstration is scheduled from noon to 12:45 p.m., with Dr. Peter Boling, director of long-term care and geriatrics at VCU, first discussing the benefits of eating healthy as a person grows older.
 A brief cooking demonstration will follow Boling’s talk.
 “Too many people are eating frozen or canned foods for a majority of their meals,” Gilstrap says.
 “This demonstration will have some great tips on how to keep your loved one eating healthier.”